 Uganda's rapid development has also resulted in a significant increase of its transportation sector.
 This includes both individual movements either through owned vehicles (cars, motorcycles) or use of shared transport as well as the expansion of road infrastructure.
 This has improved the efficiency and opportunity for human and goods movement across the country, but has also resulted in increased emissions.
-Uganda's transport sector is

-102 World Fish Center (2012).
-Impacts of Climate change and Variability on fish Value Chains in Uganda.
-Project Report 2012-2018.
-URL: http://pubs.iclarm.net/resource_centre/WF_3139.pdf heavily dominated by road transport and the government has invested heavily on road infrastructure.105 However, despite the heavy investment in road infrastructure (Uganda has the highest percentage of road networks as compared to any of its regional neighbors), only 67% of households have access to a usable road all year round.
-Additionally, Uganda's motorization remains quite low: 9.3 vehicles per 1,000 Ugandans; of which 3.4 were motorcycles.106
+Uganda's transport sector is heavily dominated by road transport and the government has invested heavily on road infrastructure.
+However, despite the heavy investment in road infrastructure (Uganda has the highest percentage of road networks as compared to any of its regional neighbors), only 67% of households have access to a usable road all year round.
+Additionally, Uganda's motorization remains quite low: 9.3 vehicles per 1,000 Ugandans; of which 3.4 were motorcycles.
+107